This is a very nice party dish because it is fancy to look at and very tasty.

 - Wash the pepper under water

 - Cook on a grill or in the oven.
-I prefer the grill (head to medium-high), but an oven at 400 degrees will do.
+I prefer the grill (high to medium-high), but an oven at 400 degrees will do.
 Place the pepper on one side and cook for about 15 minutes.
 Turn the pepper to the opposite side and cook about 10 minutes.
 Keep turning the pepper to different sides and cook on each about 10 minutes until the outside is somewhat charred and the pepper is wilted.

 - Take off the heat and put in a paper bag.
 Cut a hole in the pepper and drain the interior juice into a storage dish.
 Cool the pepper until you can handle it.